ashikalishaik/I-am-a-Junior-Man/project_02_time_series_forecasting/README.md

 - The residual component appears relatively random, suggesting that most structure is captured by trend and seasonality.

 The increasing amplitude of seasonal effects supports the use of a multiplicative model.

+I decomposed the series to validate trend and seasonality assumptions before selecting a forecasting model.